Aurland, Vestland, Norway

 Though the drainage basin feeding into Kjerrskredfossen is very small, because this part of Norway receives significant rainfall throughout the year coupled with heavy snow in the winter, it is possible that this waterfall may flow throughout the year.
 However, going back to the small drainage area, the falls will be at their best during the late spring and early summer months and will most likely not be terribly noticeable during the late summer and early autumn months (if it flows during that period at all).

-- Kjerrskredfossen is the Unofficial name of this waterfall
+Kjerrskredfossen is the Official name of this waterfall.

 This is one of the waterfalls we were most curious about surveying during our 2011 effort.
 While the height of the falls is more or less what we expected, the volume of the creek(s) was considerably higher than we were prepared for and the sheer scale of the feature was simply not possible to comprehend before seeing it in person.
 This isn’t a major waterfall on a global scale, but it is significant enough to warrant more than just a little attention.
 After visiting and examining our photographs, we were surprised to discover that this waterfall had been captured by renowned photographer Yoshikazu Shirakawa and displayed in the third volume of his magnificent World’s 100 Greatest Waterfalls books.